cloudflare/cloudflare-docs/content/dns/foundation-dns/_index.md

 Foundation DNS is only available to Enterprise plans.

 Advanced nameservers are an opt-in configuration.
-Unless your account uses DNS zone defaults to automatically assign advanced nameservers for new zones, you have to [set up advanced nameservers](/dns/foundation-dns/setup/).
+Refer to [set up advanced nameservers](/dns/foundation-dns/setup/).

 ## Related resources